W. W. Greener: Fake Greener guns

 During the 1880s, as the company became well known, several small manufacturers in Belgium and Australia attempted to manufacture copies of Greener weapons.
 In several cases, the name was misleadingly similar: Greenen, Horace Greener, Albert Greener, A. Greener, W.H.
 Greener, A.H.
 Greener etc. are several examples of names of spurious weapons.
 Note that J.H.
 Greener and Albert Greener were two brothers of W W Greener and both brothers also made guns.
 Most J H Greener and a few Albert Greener guns are genuine.

 In other cases, the maker would print "Greener" in bold gilt letters on the top rib and their own name in small characters, elsewhere on the gun.
 When one of these makers was challenged in Belgian courts, the defence advanced the theory that the weapons were using the Greener cross-bolt system and hence, the larger letters were intended to refer to the system, and not the maker of the weapon.

 Due to the large number of forgeries, the W.W.
 Greener company offers to authenticate genuine Greener weapons for a small fee.

-In popular culture

-Wilbur Jonas, the general store owner, offers to sell Matt Dillon four Greener shotguns at an attractive price, in "Renegade White", episode 4.30 of Gunsmoke.

-Episode S5E1 of The Life and Legend of Wyatt Earp (1959), Earp is confronted by "Shotgun Gibbs" who is armed with a Greener loaded with a rifled slug.

-In season 5 episode 10 of Have Gun Will Travel, Ben Jalisco (Charles Bronson) kills a guard while escaping so he could get “his Greener”.

-In the film Big Jake, John Wayne's character asks his estranged wife, Martha (played by Maureen O'Hara), if she brought his "Greeners, the double-barrels".
-Wayne then proceeds to open a gun case revealing matching shotguns and his favorite derringer, "Betsy".
-There is also a reference in the 1973 film Cahill U.S. Marshal where Wayne is in a box car with several prisoners and one says, "You're not going to leave that old Greener on cock are you?".

-In the Blood Bond book series by William W. Johnstone, most shotguns and sporting guns are referred to as Greeners.

-In the 1975 classic Jaws, Robert Shaw's character, Quint, uses a modified Greener Mk.II harpoon gun.

-In Rawhide S01E18, "Incident Below the Brazos," trail cook Wishbone adores his Greener: